 standard.
 However it appeared

-that these magazines tend to crack due to cold weather and can not
+that these magazines had a tendency to crack due to cold weather and

 rifle has built-in iron sights.
 This weapon has a sighting range of